jriguera/bosh-ironic-cpi-release/README.md

   in order to define a standard way to manage physical servers using Ironic as backend.
   Apart of having provisioning tools (Ansible, or other programs) using the Ironic HTTP API to manage physical servers, this will bring the oportunity of managing the physical servers in a centralized way with Ironic.
+Ironic supports multiple Conductors (or even by using the concept of `chassis`) it is easy to use them as Availability Zones within BOSH.

+* Be able to manage a pool of physical servers in a awesome way (also really slow way :-)

 This project is made with Python ...
 I know most of the CPIs are written in